-The Department of Marketing and Logistics in the Fisher College of Business at The Ohio State University seek a scholar with emerging or established international reputation in the area of Supply Chain Risk and Resilience.
+The Department of Marketing and Logistics in the Fisher College of Business at The Ohio State University seeks a scholar with emerging or established international reputation in the area of Supply Chain Risk and Resilience.
 This is a tenure-track position at a Senior Assistant, Associate or Full, Associate level.

 This position is partially funded by Ohio State's Discovery Themes Initiative, a significant investment that leverages the university’s expansive scholarly resources, creativity and shared commitment to make a global impact.
-As such, candidates will be expected to perform cross-disciplinary research and activities and provide intellectual leadership to the University’s Discovery Theme Initiatives, specifically the Initiative for Food and AgriCultural Transformation (InFACT).
-The successful candidate will be among the first hires in these highly collaborative interdisciplinary teams.
+As such, candidates will be expected to engage in interdisciplinary research and activities and provide intellectual leadership to the University’s Discovery Theme Initiatives, specifically the Initiative for Food and AgriCultural Transformation.

-Candidates will be expected to publish in top management journals, with emphasis on those in the logistics and supply chain management domain, and teach in the Fisher College of Business's undergraduate, MBA, and/or Ph.D. programs.
+Candidates will be expected to publish in top management journals, with emphasis on those in the logistics and supply chain management domain, and teach in the Fisher College of Business’s undergraduate, MBA, and/or Ph.D. programs.

-Applicants must have earned a Ph.D. in logistics, supply chain, operations management, or a related field prior to the employment start date, with prior academic experience strongly preferred.
+Applicants must have earned a PhD in logistics, supply chain, operations management, or a related field prior to the employment start date, with prior academic experience strongly preferred.
 Evidence of productivity and excellence in research, teaching and public engagement is required.
 All applicants are expected to maintain strong research programs, to participate in high impact public engagement efforts, and to contribute to both graduate and undergraduate supervision and instruction.
 Preferred qualifications include evidence of involvement in successful interdisciplinary research teams and experience mentoring members of underrepresented groups.